By Ray Schultz

 The idea of offering a magazine that had not yet been published would not be litigated at that time.
 What would be litigated was the idea of Eros, which in its fourth issue featured a four-color photo spread of a nude, mixed-race couple.
 Ginzburg believed that this is what really got him into trouble, although he was never prosecuted for the magazine itself, but for the junk mail that supported it.

-Ginzburg mistake was mailing a brochure for the Housewife’s Handbook on Selective Promiscuity, to doctors of all people.
-Their sensibilities violated, several MDs complained, and postal inspectors were sent out to track down to track down how the pornographer had found them.
+Ginzburg’s mistake was mailing a brochure for the Housewife’s Handbook on Selective Promiscuity, to doctors of all people.
+Their sensibilities violated, several MDs complained, and postal inspectors were sent out to track down how the pornographer had found them.
 It wasn’t hard: he had rented the American Medical Association mailing list for $3.50 a name.
 Ginzburg probably should have let it alone, but he by now a cause celebre, and a skilled publicity seeker.
 When denied further access to the AMA list, he used the list anyway and sent ou a second mailing to physicians, proclaiming, “The AMA does not want you to open this envelope.”

 In 1963, Ginzburg was indicted on federal obscenity charges.
 He showed up or the first of the big show trials of the 1960s wearing a straw boater and boutaneer.
 He was convicted and sentenced to five years in prison.
 The appeals went up to the U.S. Supreme Court, where Justice William Brennan wrote, the “leer of the sensualist also permeates the advertising for these publications.”